Seasawher/Seasawher/README.md

 I'm Kitamado.
 I majored in mathematics (number theory and discrete optimization).

+I got a bachelor of science at Kyoto University and master of mathematics at Research Institute for Mathematical Sciences, Kyoto University.

 My current job is as a web engineer, but recently my interest has shifted to machine learning and data science.

 <!-- ## 📊 My Stats